Minimal Evaluation Period

 There is a reason we no longer offer trial periods.
 When we charged fees for six months or a year in advance, it made a lot of sense to offer a trial period, not because a few weeks was enough to evaluate a subscription, but because of the amount of money involved.
 Even though a refund was available, very few asked for it, even though there were six months or even a year of fees at stake.
 The reason so few asked for a refund is because the amount of money required in advance served to screen out those who were not serious about developing their investment discipline.
 However, when we started charging a small monthly fee, a money-back trial period no longer made sense.
 Instead of charging for six months or a year in advance, we now charge only $25 per month (one month at a time) for a single subscription.
 Under this fee arrangement, there are several new factors to consider.

 1. The very small advance fee is not an effective screening device.
 The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who really think they can evaluate a subscription in a few weeks, people who have no intention of trying a subscription for a period that is long enough to give it a chance to prove its worth.
 The low monthly fee, coupled with a money-back trial period, therefore means we would be sending many more refunds for small amounts of money to people who should not have subscribed in the first place.
 Generally, people who are willing to pay more are also more realistic in their expectations.
 Most serious market investors are sensible enough to know that it takes more than a few weeks to determine if they can make money by using a subscription service.
-Charging a small month by month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.
+On the other hand, charging a small month by month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.

 2. Encouraging the less serious "evaluators" who have unrealistic expectations would require us to have somebody on our staff to take the time and go to the expense of processing more refunds for small amounts of money.
-In the past, to keep our expenses down, we paid all refunds by check.
-That means somebody had to type up the acknowledgement of cancellation letter with details of the transaction, write the check, address the envelope, go to the post office, pay for postage and mail the letter.
+In the past, to keep our expenses down, we paid all refunds by check (it is much more expensive to credit a credit card account).
+In addition, somebody had to type up the acknowledgement of cancellation letter with details of the transaction, write the check, address the envelope, go to the post office, pay for postage and mail the letter.
 That does not include the time it takes to set up the account in the first place, allocate a password, write a "welcome letter" when the person first subscribed, write the details of the subscription, provide instructions for access, and so on.
 Then there are the additional time and resources required to deactivate an account, passwords, and Web site access.
 Then it is necessary to make modifications to the subscriber database so it will "know" what has happened, and so that future balances will read correctly.
 All of that takes time and resources.
 The reason we can offer a single subscription for $25/month rather than the normal $95 to $195/month is because we keep our expenses low.
 The difference between our fees and "normal" fees would easily pay for the time and resources needed to take care of the details associated with a trial period, but the individuals who do not cancel would end up paying an extra $75 or more month after month after month.
 However, we do not think it is fair, for the sake of increasing the number of "tire-kickers," to penalize those who are serious about learning how to use a subscription.

 3. Are you really interested in giving a subscription a fair trial?
 We want subscribers who are willing to give a subscription a fair trial, and we believe it is impossible to accomplish that in only a month.
 We do not want to encourage "tire kickers" who flit from site to site trying to pick up freebies.
 We also do not want to encourage subscribers who are willing to pay $25 only if they can get it back after trying a subscription for only 15 days!
 The premise of such people (that they can judge a subscription's effectiveness in only a few days) is absurd.
 The problem is that they are expecting to accomplish the impossible.